AlexanderJCS/rocket-launch-reminder/README.md

 Once done, open Run with Win + R and type `shell:startup`.
 Finally, add a shortcut to your `main.pyw` file.

 # Disclaimer

+Operating systems other than Windows are not tested and are not guaranteed to work.
+If it does not work on your operating system, please open an issue.

 I do not own any images or data that shows in notifications.